Chapter 8: Complicity

 “Fine.
 Mark it in the log.”

-Haddon watched the boy write and thought about nothing.
+Haddon watched the boy write.

 “Haddon.”